chikamichi/godot-docs/getting_started/step_by_step/signals.rst

     extends Node2D

+    # Let's create a custom signal named "blinked".
-    signal my_signal
+    signal blinked

  .. code-tab:: csharp

     public class Main : Node2D
     {
         [Signal]
-        public delegate void MySignal();
+        public delegate void Blinked();
     }

-Once declared, your custom signals will appear in the Inspector and can be connected in the same way as a node's built-in signals.
+Once declared, your custom signals will appear in the node's "Inspector" tab and can be connected in the same way as a node's built-in signals.

 To emit a signal via code, use the ``emit_signal`` function: